ofisc/ofisc.co.uk/content/club/membership.md

 ## Joining The Club

-All skaters under the age of 18 are welcome to join once they have achieved their Skate UK bronze level.
+All skaters under the age of 18 are welcome to join once they have achieved their Skate UK gold level.
 Club membership is currently full and we have opened a waiting list for people wanting to join.

 To join the waiting list, please send an email to club@ofisc.co.uk.
 Once a place becomes available you will be offered a 3-week trial.
 If you wish to join OFISC at the end of the trial you will then be sent joining instructions.